 Achieving equity in transportation means that the quality of the transportation networks in the city creates fair and just opportunities and outcomes for all people.

 Ensuring that the transportation system functions in a manner that contributes to equitable outcomes requires measuring the success of this goal.
-The purpose of transportation is to access employment, to access goods and services, to access nature and recreation, and to participate in social and civic life.
-Increased availability of transportation and land use data can facilitate a better understanding of how access to the necessities of life varies by mode and geography and help inform decisions about transportation and land use.
+The purpose of transportation is to access employment, goods and services, nature and recreation, and to participate in social and civic life.
+Increased availability of transportation and land use data can facilitate a better understanding of how access to the necessities of life varies by mode and geography and can help inform decisions about transportation and land use.

 The City will seek to accomplish the following action steps to ensure that the quality and function of the transportation system contributes to equitable outcomes for all people.

-- Prioritize equity considerations in transportation programming as outlined in the 20 Year Street Funding Plan, and continue to refine as necessary.
+- Prioritize equity considerations in transportation programming as outlined in the 20 Year Street Funding Plan and continue to refine plans as necessary.

 - Provide equitable and ample access to walking, bicycling, transit options, and a shared mobility economy.

 - Develop ongoing measurements to track the effectiveness of the transportation system in contributing to equitable outcomes.